learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 ## Become an expert at deploying and scaling applications in Kubernetes

+Learning how to deploy and scale applications with the Horizontal Pod Autoscaler is only the beginning!

-Get a head start with our hands-on courses and learn how to master scalability in the cloud.
+Get a head start with our hands-on courses and learn how to master Kubernetes.

 Learn how to: